 I design and make ceramic homeware from my small home studio in rural Perthshire.
-I have a small electric kiln where all my work is fired, this means some very early mornings or late nights monitoring it!
+I have a small electric kiln where all my work is fired.

 These photographs of my making process don't look quite as messy as it seems in real life!
 I love working with clay, it teaches me something new every day and nothing beats the excitement of opening the kiln after a firing.